Predators of Koalas

 Koalas have as many as half a dozen natural predators.
 Koalas' predators include Dingoes, Wild dogs, Bunjils, Owls, Pythons & Goannas.
 Photo courtesy of

-Ground Predators of Koalas
+Land, Aerial, and Aquatic Predators of Koalas

-Aerial Predators of Koalas
+Land Predators Aerial Predators

 Koalas have ground predators.